lestrrat-go/openapi/README.md

 *JSON Reference* (those pesky `$ref`s) are supported, but only if it's internal to the document itself.
 I plan on incorporating external references, but in a separate level.
 I believe external references should be resolved before we do anything with this library.

-*Code Generation* for clients are still pending.
-I plan on supporting HTTP client generator, and a protobuf (and therefore gRPC) definition generator.